 As Jeffers pointed out to me in our interview, “If I am required to use MLA format, and the MLA says we have to use gender-neutral language with their format, then that’s what we have to do.”

-I asked Jeffers about a conversation she had with her English professor after discovering she was marked down about why it happened.
-She said, “I was told that it was something that both the MLA and the English department enforced.”
+When she inquired with her English professor as to why she was marked down, her professor told her, “…it was something that both the MLA and the English department enforced.”

 Jeffers also expressed that she felt the guidelines needed to be changed and added, “I understand using ‘he/she’ or ‘their’ in certain contexts (for example, ‘A good student should remember to bring his/her book.’).
 However, ‘mankind’ is gender-neutral.
 There is no reason to censor it because a FEW people find it offensive.”